solidi/learning-notes/hobbies/plastic-modeling.md

 1. Always use the right tool, and reserve that tool for its purpose.
 1. Before applying, experiment on a similar test mule to learn about the outcome.
 1. When applying too much force, stop.
 You are bound to break something.
+1. Details can come too obsessive.
+Give it time, this mistake will not be seen by others.

 ## Laws